oracle/rwloadsim/doc/INSTALL.md

 |workloads|Various workloads that can be deployed immediatedly|
 |oltp|Files implementing the "oltp" workload|

+Alternatively, you may also use a file like rwloadsim-linux-x86_64-binonly-2.3.0.tgz which contains little more than the compiled binaries of the rwloadsim program.
+If you have cloned or pulled sources from github, you can simply un-tar this file directly into your cloned or pulled directory; the result will be as if you had been compiling yourself.

 ## Prerequisites

  * An Oracle client environment such as Instant Client is required.